-Proteasome inhibition by the natural products epoxomicin and dihydroeponemycin: insights into specificity and potency.
-Other Scholarly Work
+Proteasome inhibition by the natural products epoxomicin and dihydroeponemycin: Insights into specificity and potency Article

 cited authors